layla-ventilari/imaginify/README.md

 # Lavent.AI SaaS 🎨✨
 This project is a SaaS application developed using modern technologies including Next.js, Tailwind CSS, MongoDB, and more.
-Imaginify is designed to provide a seamless and efficient experience for users with a focus on accessibility and performance.
+Is designed to provide a seamless and efficient experience for users with a focus on accessibility and performance.

 ## 🚀 Features